Course navigation

 Building Apps with Claude Code

-The best way to learn Claude Code is to build something real.
-This lesson walks you through building a task manager app from a blank folder to a working app with an API, a React UI, and a passing test — using nothing but Claude Code prompts.
+End-to-end walkthrough: build a task manager app from a blank folder to a working app with an API, a React UI, and a passing test — using nothing but Claude Code prompts.

 A simple task manager: add tasks, check them off, delete them.
 Small enough to finish in one session, real enough to cover the full build flow.